o-ran-sc/archived-portal-ric-dashboard/a1-med-client/README.md

 # A1 Mediator Client Generator

-This projects generates a REST client library from the OpenAPI specification file stored here and packages it in a jar.
+This projects generates a REST client library from the OpenAPI specification file obtained from the ric-plt/a1 project, available here as a git submodule with a pinned version, and packages it in a jar.

 ## Eclipse and STS Users